questdb/py-tsbs-benchmark/README.md

 ### Configuration

-For this specific hardware, we benchmark with tweaked QuestDB config as shown below.
+For this specific hardware, we benchmark with a tweaked QuestDB config as shown below.
 This is done to avoid the server instance overbooking threads, given that we'll be also running the client on the same host.